 Students may count only one independent course toward the electives required for the major.

 ECON1199 is a one-credit-hour course available for any student who wishes to do an internship with an agency or organization that requires a Boston College connection as a condition for offering the internship opportunity.
 A student who wishes to enroll in ECON1199 must complete an approval form that can be obtained from the Office of the Associate Deans of Arts and Sciences.
 The form must be signed by the student's supervisor in the organization or agency providing the internship and then by the Director of Undergraduate Studies for the Economics Department.
 After it is signed, it should be sent to the student's class dean.
 At the end of the internship, the supervisor must provide an evaluation to the Director of Undergraduate Studies.
 The internship will be graded on a pass-fail basis.
-Internship credit does not reduce any other course credit required for completing the major or for graduation.
+Internship credit does not reduce any other course credit required for completing the major.